git4nm/AirWallex_CodeChallege/README.md

 This project is created for testing an API.

 ## Getting Started
-  1. This porject contains automated test case for testing an API which is created to collect customer bank details <br>
+  1. This porject contains automated test case for testing an API which is created to collect customer bank details
-  2. SoapUI 5.4.0 (Open Source) is used to automate the test cases <br>
+  2. SoapUI 5.4.0 (Open Source) is used to automate the test cases
-  3. To execute the test cases, download the project on local drive <br>
+  3. To execute the test cases, download the project on local drive
   4. Refer file 'TechDesc.docx' for purpose of folders and files created in this project

 ### Prerequisites: System Requirements to execute soapui test cases